TheUtkarshChauhan/TheUtkarshChauhan/README.md

 - 👋 Hi, I’m @TheUtkarshChauhan
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ... c/c++ HTML CSS SQL PHP Bootstrap and python have completed training from internshala respective c,c++,Web Dev Python
+- 🌱 I’m currently learning ... c/c++ HTML CSS SQL PHP Bootstrap and python have completed training from internshala on respective language c,c++,Web Dev Python
-- 💞️ I’m looking to collaborate on ... c projects
+- 💞️ I’m looking to collaborate on ... c/c++ projects
 - 📫 How to reach me ... email me at - theutkarshch@gmail.com

 <!---